kwad-pylot/Raw-Image-Converter/WORKFLOW.md

    - Ensures file appears with original creation/modification dates

 7. **Metadata Transfer**
-   - Temporarily redirect stderr to suppress warnings
+   - Temporarily redirect stderr to suppress warnings (unless verbose mode is enabled)
    - Open source (raw) and target (JPEG) files with pyexiv2
    - Read EXIF, IPTC, and XMP metadata from source
    - Write all available metadata to target
    - Close both files and restore stderr
+   - Common warnings like 'Exif tag not encoded' and 'Directory Thumbnail' are suppressed

 8. **Conversion Logging and Space Monitoring**
    - Add entry to conversion log with: